 Political science, as its name suggests, is about the intricacies and applications of politics.
 Whether on a global or domestic scale, political science majors study laws, regulations, governments, policies, diplomacy, and history.

-If you are interested in political science, you should consider applying to the universities listed below.
+Interested in political science?
+Then you should consider applying to the universities listed below.
 Not only do all of these institutions offer some of the most impressive political science classes and teaching professors, but they are also the alma maters to some of the most well-known American politicians.

 Obama is the most well-known of the long list of famous politicians who count Columbia University as their alma mater.
 Many of the professors have also had illustrious political careers before giving it up to become academicians.
-Students get to choose 2 of the 4 fields of concentration that are offered—political theory, American politics, international relationship and comparative politics.
+Students get to choose 2 of the 4 fields of concentration offered—political theory, American politics, international relationship, and comparative politics.

 Brown University prides itself on its open curriculum that allows students a high degree of flexibility in choosing their courses.
 Their aim is to foster an open intellectual community.
-With a low student faculty ratio of 8:1, every student is ensured personalized attention.
+Every student receives personalized attention with Brown’s low 8:1 student-faculty ratio.

 Interested in any of these schools?
 Use College Raptor’s free match tool to discover if they’re a good fit for you!